 Deterring Drunk Driving in India

-Every year, an estimated 1.2 million people die in traffic accidents worldwide, and evidence suggests that alcohol often plays a major role.
-To evaluate which strategies are most effective at preventing drunk driving and reducing traffic accidents, researchers evaluated an anti-drunk driving program in India.
+Every year, an estimated 1.35 million people die in traffic accidents worldwide, and evidence suggests that alcohol often plays a major role.
+To investigate which strategies are most effective at preventing drunk driving and reducing traffic accidents, researchers partnered with the Rajasthan Police in India to evaluate an anti-drunk driving program using sobriety testing checkpoints.
 Overall, the anti-drunk driving program was effective in reducing traffic deaths and accidents, with these reductions driven entirely by police stations that implemented surprise checkpoints.
-Promising transfers to reserve police for good behavior more than doubled the number of drunk drivers brought to court.

-Every year, motorized road transport results in more than 1.2 million deaths worldwide, and 91 percent of these occur in low- and middle-income countries.
+Every year, motorized road transport results in more than 1.35 million deaths worldwide, and 90 percent of these occur in low- and middle-income countries.
 Evidence suggests that alcohol plays a major role in the frequency of traffic accidents.
-However, its exact role is difficult to measure, especially in developing countries where police often lack the manpower and technology to measure drivers' alcohol levels.
-According to a World Health Organization (WHO) review of studies conducted in low-income countries in 2004, alcohol was detected in around half of fatally injured drivers.1 Despite the high correlation between alcohol and traffic accidents, there is little evidence to date on which strategies are most effective at preventing drunk driving and reducing traffic accidents.
+However, the role of alcohol is difficult to measure, especially in low-and middle-income countries where police often lack the manpower and technology to measure drivers' alcohol levels.
+According to a World Health Organization (WHO) review of studies conducted in low-income countries in 2004, alcohol was detected in around half of fatally injured drivers.1 The broader literature on crime prevention includes mixed evidence over whether broad, low-intensity policing or focused, intense patrols known as hot-spot policing is more effective in reducing crime.
+There is also little evidence to date on which policing strategies are most effective at preventing drunk driving and reducing traffic accidents.
+Focusing police checkpoints at fixed locations where drunk drivers are most likely to travel may be effective as lawbreakers continue returning to these popular roads.
+However, drunk drivers could learn about policing patterns and switch their routes, making random patrols across a broader set of roads preferable.
+Which policing strategy to deter drunk driving is most effective at reducing traffic accidents and fatalities?

 Context of the evaluation

-Police in India generally enforce drunk driving laws by a “selective breath checkpoint” strategy.
+Police in India can enforce drunk driving laws by a “selective breath checkpoint” strategy.
 Officers from local police stations set up fixed roadblock checkpoints that force passing vehicles to slow down, during which officers can order drivers to pull over for a brief conversation and potential breathalyzer test.
 If the driver is drunk (a blood alcohol concentration level of more than 30 mg of alcohol per 100 mL of blood), police confiscate the vehicle and order the driver to appear in court for sentencing (varying from monetary fines to imprisonment).
-Prior to this study, roadblocks were rare, as breathalyzers had not yet been widely distributed to police stations.
+Prior to this study, sobriety checkpoints were extremely rare as breathalyzers had not yet been widely distributed to police stations, making it difficult to prosecute suspected drunk drivers.

-Comparable to other Indian states in 2007, Rajasthan was ranked fourth out of 28 states in total crimes serious enough to warrant investigation without court order.
-The total police force consisted of nearly 71,000 personnel across 711 police stations.
+Comparable to other Indian states in 2007, just three years before the evaluation began in 2010, Rajasthan was ranked fourth out of 28 states in total crimes serious enough to warrant investigation without court order.2 The total police force consisted of nearly 71,000 personnel across 711 police stations.3

 Details of the intervention

-To investigate which strategies are most effective at preventing drunk driving and reducing traffic accidents, researchers partnered with the state police in Rajasthan to evaluate an anti-drunk driving program based on the existing policing procedures described above.
-Among 183 police stations in 10 districts, researchers randomly selected 123 to serve as the treatment group and implemented the selective breath checkpoint strategy.
+To investigate which strategies are most effective at preventing drunk driving and reducing traffic accidents, researchers partnered with the state police in Rajasthan to evaluate an anti-drunk driving program using selective breath checkpoints.
+Among 183 police stations in 11 districts, researchers randomly selected 123 to serve as the program group and implemented the selective breath checkpoint strategy.
 The remaining police stations formed the comparison group, and did not receive any specific instructions or additional resources to carry out an enforcement strategy.

-Within the treatment group, researchers randomly assigned police stations to implement versions of the selective breath checkpoint strategy that differed along three dimensions:
+Within the program group, researchers randomly assigned police stations to implement versions of the selective breath checkpoint strategy that differed along three dimensions:

-1. The frequency of the roadblocks: To examine the relationship between policing intensity and drunk driving, treatment stations were randomly assigned to carry out a roadblock either one, two, or three nights per week.
+- The frequency of the roadblocks: To examine the relationship between policing intensity and drunk driving, program stations were randomly assigned to carry out a roadblock either one, two, or three nights per week.
 Police stations were also randomly assigned when to hold their last roadblock to create variation in the duration of checkpoints.
 Roadblocks were always held between 7 p.m. and 10 p.m.

 - The “best” location for catching drunk drivers, selected by the local police chief, on the same day every week, or